RJaBi/charmJ12Scripts/code/lib/README.md

    * * Loads the toml file in the arguments
  * initBigPlotSettings()
    * * Initialise a bunch of plot settings that make the plots look nicer
+ * GertPlotSettings()
+   * * Initialise a bunch of plot settings that make the plots look nicer after discussion with Gert Aarts
  * refineXYLims(params, subDict: 'analysis') -> Dict[str, Any]
    * * Toml doesn't support None type.
 This converts any string 'None' value in the params[subDict] dictionary to be None type. just does params if subDict=None
  * removeZero(data: np.ndarray) -> Tuple[np.ndarray, List[int]]: